Ultrafast charging in a two-photon Dicke quantum battery: Model

 Notice that in Eq.~(\ref{D2ph}) we have used the notation already considered in Refs.~\cite{Ferraro18,Andolina19}.
 However, other definitions for the coupling constants (e.g. rescaled with respect to the number of TLSs $N$) can be found in literature~\cite{Garbe17, Garbe19, Felicetti15, Fink09}.
 While the former are often used in context dealing with finite size systems with small number of TLSs, the latter are more conventional for studying the large $N$ limit, being consistent with the expected thermodynamic limit $N\to\infty$~\cite{Farre20}.

 Here, we consider the dynamics of a closed quantum system.
-Interactions with the external environment can lead to relaxation and dephasing characterized by typical time scales $t_{r}$ and $t_{\varphi}$ respectively~\cite{Haroche_Book, Carrega20, Devoret13, Paladino08, Wendin17} therefore, in the following, we restrict the analysis to evolution times such that $t\ll t_{r}, t_{\varphi}$ where dissipation effects can be neglected.
+Interactions with the external environment can lead to relaxation and loss of photons in the cavity characterized by typical time scales $t_{r}$ and $t_{\gamma}$ respectively~\cite{Haroche_Book, Carrega20, Devoret13, Paladino08, Wendin17} therefore, in the following, we restrict the analysis to evolution times such that $t\ll t_{r}, t_{\gamma}$ where dissipation effects can be neglected.
+According to the acquired experimental level of control of the qubits this condition is typically fulfilled in state of the art circuit quantum electrodynamics devices~\cite{Devoret13}.
+It is important to underline that usually $t_r > t_\gamma$, so experimentally it is important to consider stable cavities.
+Depending on the considered technology typical values of $t_\gamma$ range from $\sim$ $ \mu$s in transmon qubits~\cite{Devoret13, Koch07} to $\sim$ ms in trapped ions~\cite{Talukdar16}, which need to be compared to the effective Rabi frequency characterizing the time evolution of the system.

 In addition, we focus on the two resonant regimes, namely $\omega_a=\omega_c$ (see Fig.~\ref{Figure1} (b)) where one expects a dominant contribution from the single-photon process and $\omega_a=2\omega_c$ (see Fig.~\ref{Figure1} (c)) where the two-photon interaction should be more relevant.
 Off-resonance cases ($\omega_a\neq\omega_c$, $\omega_a\neq2\omega_c$) will not be discussed due to the fact that they are characterized by a less efficient energy transfer between the cavity and the TLSs~\cite{Schleich_book}.